 The 155-seat Music Theatre, which has excellent acoustics and a sophisticated lighting system, can be used as a performance space for dramatic productions, music lectures, concerts and rehearsals.
-Several floors of the Fisher Building, on Waterloo Quadrant, house further teaching and office spaces.

 The Music and Dance Library offers researchers an extensive collection of books, scores, periodicals and recordings.
 Music resources covered include Western art music, ethnomusicology, jazz and popular music.
 With a listening room as well as quiet study spaces, the library is a haven for research into all aspects of music.
+The School of Music also owns an exceptional collection of historic keyboard instruments.

-For information about research projects in the School of Music, visit our website:
+For information about research projects in the School of Music, visit our website: www.creative.auckland.ac.nz/research

-www.creative.auckland.ac.nz/research

-School of Music staff members are internationally renowned composers, musicologists, performers, scholars and educators who have made outstanding contributions to national and international musical endeavours.
-Throughout your postgraduate studies, you will benefit from their expertise, their research and their commitment to teaching.
+School of Music staff members are internationally renowned composers, musicologists, performers, scholars and educators who have made outstanding